aparaatti/redish/README.md

 ```

 they should show up when using FiraCode as the font for tag names, adding them
-should be simple matter of using copy paste to ones personal config files.
+is a simple matter of using copy paste to ones personal config files.

 ## Licencing ##